 Design requirements related to Stormwater Quality are applicable to all DRI projects.
 Standards related to roadway runoff dictate on-site infiltration practices and devices, bioinfiltration practices, minimum of 2-foot separation to groundwater for infiltration basins or other stormwater leaching structures, and development of maintenance and operation plans.
 Additionally, the standards require limiting impervious surfaces by constructing overflow peak parking areas from pervious materials (porous pavement, permeable pavers, or grass pavers), and that bioremediation should be incorporated in to parking islands and roadway perimeters.
-Also in the RPP is the recommended practice of limiting roadway lane widths to 9 feet to minimize runoff from impervious surfaces.
+Also, in the RPP is the recommended practice of reducing roadway widths and using permeable features to break up large impervious areas and to minimize runoff from impervious surfaces.